veonim/nixos-config/README.md

 rendering because of it.

 **This can't actually work!
 This only works on a powerful workstation!**
-I've been doing this since late 2020, and I've developed [a lot of very real software](https://www.hashicorp.com/).
+I've been doing this since late 2020, and I've shipped a lot of production software using this setup.
 It works for me.
 I also use this VM on a MacBook Pro (to be fair, it is maxed out on specs), and I have no issues whatsoever.